JaneDoeRealOne/souplicious/README.md

+#Carmen Petrea

 # souplicious

-UX implementation soup delivery app
+UX implementation soup delivery application.

-This app was bootstraped with "create-react-app"
+This app was bootstraped with "create-react-app".

 Available Scripts
 In the project directory, you can run: